Overwatch League will play on 'early build’ of ‘Overwatch 2’ next season starting in April

 Teams in the Overwatch League have been lobbying for the league’s fifth season to be played on “Overwatch 2,” hoping the windfall from the sequel will bring in new fans and viewers.
 Some players and staff say they see “Overwatch 2” as a reset button for the league.

 Spector’s announcement on Twitter did not address whether the fifth season would be played on “Overwatch 2.”
-The league provided the plan in a separate email to The Washington Post.
+The league confirmed the plan in a separate email to The Washington Post.

 This will be the second year in a row that the Overwatch League will be offline for six months in between seasons.
 Last year, the league delayed the start of the fourth season because of the coronavirus pandemic.

-Reacting to the news on Twitter, Adam Adamou, the chief strategy officer of the company behind the Toronto Defiant, wrote “the rumours of our death have been greatly exaggerated,” ending the sentence with a laughing emoji.
+Reacting to the news on Twitter, Adam Adamou, the chief strategy officer of the company behind the Canada-based league team the Toronto Defiant, wrote: “The rumours of our death have been greatly exaggerated,” ending the sentence with a laughing emoji.

-Staff on multiple teams in the league have proposed preseason tournaments or scrimmages on an early version of “Overwatch 2” until the game releases to drum up interest and keep the league relevant with audiences.
+Staff on multiple teams in the league have proposed preseason tournaments or scrimmages on an early version of “Overwatch 2” until the game officially releases to drum up interest and keep the league relevant with audiences.
 At this time, it’s unclear whether the league will jump straight into the regular season or, instead, compete in preseason tournaments as suggested.
 A league spokesperson said more details would be shared in the coming months.

+In an interview on Thursday, Philip “ChipSa” Graham, a Twitch streamer and former Overwatch League player, said the release of “Overwatch 2” is bound to bring players back to the franchise.

+“The game has been stale for at least six months now, if not longer,” Graham said.
+“It’ll be a huge uptick in players once ['Overwatch 2′] eventually releases.”

 Heading into next year, the Overwatch League will have to navigate Blizzard’s development schedule for “Overwatch 2” and the ongoing constraints of the coronavirus pandemic.
 Activision Blizzard’s broadcasting deal with YouTube is also up for renewal at the end of 2022, according to one person familiar with the league’s finances who said the rights deal is the league’s largest source of revenue.

-Amid all of this, Activision Blizzard is embroiled in a lawsuit by California’s Department of Fair Employment and Housing, which alleges widespread, gender-based discrimination and sexual harassment at the company.
+Amid all of this, Activision Blizzard is embroiled in a lawsuit from California’s Department of Fair Employment and Housing, which alleges widespread, gender-based discrimination and sexual harassment at the company.
 Big-name sponsors like Coca-Cola, Kellogg’s and State Farm are reassessing their partnerships with the Overwatch League in light of the news.

 Read more: